 World Vision is a global Christian relief, development and advocacy organisation dedicated to working with children, families and communities to overcome poverty and injustice.
 We are committed to working with all people, regardless of religion, race, ethnicity or gender.

-The Lao People's Democratic Republic (PDR) is a small landlocked nation in South East Asia with a population of 5.7 million.
-Since gaining independance in 1975, the Government of Lao PDR has worked to heal the country from the wounds of war and improve living conditions for all Lao people.
+The Lao People's Democratic Republic (PDR) is a small landlocked nation in Southeast Asia with a population of almost 7 million.
+Since gaining independance in 1975, the government of Lao PDR has worked to heal the country from the wounds of war and improve living conditions for all Lao people.
 For the past 20 years, Lao PDR has been steadily moving away from a centrally-planned system towards a market-oriented economy which has led to significant progress in key social and economic indicators.
 Still, many challenges remain in the effort to eradicate poverty from Lao PDR.

 Today, the Government of Lao PDR is partnering with the international community and aid agencies, including World Vision, to achieve the Millennium Development Goals (MDG) by 2015 and shedding 'Least Developed Country' status by 2020.